ansible-collections/community.general/docs/docsite/rst/filter_guide_abstract_informations_dictionaries.rst

 .. versionadded:: 2.0.0

 If you need to convert a list of key-value pairs to a dictionary, you can use the ``dict`` function.
 Unfortunately, this function cannot be used with ``map``.
-For this, the ``community.general.dict`` filter can be used:
+For this, the :ansplugin:`community.general.dict filter <community.general.dict#filter>` can be used:

 .. code-block:: yaml+jinja